-Youth are at special risk of harm from marijuana because their brains are still developing until they’re 25, this state fact sheet explains.
+Youth are at special risk of harm from marijuana because their brains are still developing until they’re 25.

 THC levels of marijuana have increased dramatically.
-Potency averaged about 3.8% THC in the early 1990s, according to the National Institute on Drug Abuse.
-Now concentrated forms of marijuana (like vapes and dabs) typically vary between 60-80 percent THC, although rates as high as 95 percent have been observed, according to state research.
+The 1960s “Woodstock weed” typically had a potency less than 2%.
+Potency averaged about 4% THC in the early 1990s, according to the National Institute on Drug Abuse.

 Today’s marijuana doesn’t even look the same.
 Here are some marijuana products sold in Colorado’s recreational marijuana stores: